Zapper-fi/studio-docs/docs/apis/2-endpoints-api-keys.md

 You will need a private API key to use the Zapper API.
 To request an API key, please file a [ZenDesk ticket](https://zapperfi.zendesk.com/hc/en-us/requests/new).
 You will be issued a private API key in 24-48 hours.

-These private API keys still have a rate limit of 30RPM on the `v2/balances` endpoints and 1,000RPM on ALL endpoints collectively.
+These private API keys still have a rate limit of 30 requests per minute (RPM) on the `v2/balances` endpoints and 1,000RPM on ALL endpoints collectively.

 If these rate limits are not sufficient, we allow for higher RPMs on paid plans